Thanks for stopping by! We’re here to help.

 Julie McLaughlin, Associate Director; Robert Jackson Inn Advisor [email] Julie McLaughlin is an Associate Director and the Career Advisor for the Robert Jackson Inn and an advisor on federal clerkships.
 Julie works with students to identity goals and develop individualized career plans.
 Prior to joining the Office of Professional Development and Career Strategy, Julie was a regulatory associate at a large international law firm in Washington, DC where her practice focused on food and agriculture law and consumer protection.
 Following law school, she clerked for the United States District Court of the Eastern District of Virginia.
 Julie is a graduate of Stanford University and the University of Virginia School of Law.

-Mikaela McRae, Head of Legal Recruiting & Programming [email] Mikaela McRae is the Head of Legal Recruiting & Programming at the GW Law Career Center.
-In this role, she oversees all aspects of the Career Center’s recruiting programs and serves as the primary contact for legal employers and students participating in these events.
-Mikaela led the implementation of the Career Center’s new software platform and enjoys exploring new ways to connect students and employers.
+Mikaela McRae, Data Analyst [email] Mikaela McRae is the Data Analyst at the GW Law Career Center.
+In this role, she oversees the collection, analysis, and reporting of data pertaining to students’ internship placements, post-graduate career outcomes, and bar passage results.
+Trends and insights derived from this data will inform the Career Center’s strategy to provide tailored resources to students throughout their professional development and job search processes.
+Mikaela also maintains the Career Center’s technology platforms, online resources, and communication strategy.
+Previously, Mikaela organized GW Law’s recruitment programs and career-related events.
 Prior to joining GW Law, Mikaela managed employer relations and recruiting programs at the Babson College Undergraduate Center for Career Development.
 She received her BS in Business Management from Babson College and her MBA from Babson’s F.W.
 Olin Graduate School of Business.

 Matthew Orlins, Senior Law Career Counselor; Sandra Day O’Connor Inn Advisor [email] Matt Orlins is a Senior Law Career Counselor and the Career Advisor for the Sandra Day O’Connor Inn.
 He joined the GW Law Career Center after more than ten years of experience in government.
 Most recently, Matt served as the Director of Legislative and Public Affairs for the Department of Consumer and Regulatory Affairs.
 In that role, he managed the agency’s legislative initiatives and media relations.
 Previously, Matt was Senior Legislative Counsel to the DC Council’s Committee on Transportation and the Environment.
 He holds a B.A. from Denison University and a J.D. from the George Washington University Law School.
 Prior to attending law school, Matt worked as a teacher in the Atlanta Public Schools as a part of Teach for America.